-Services of the state Long-Term Care Ombudsman program are coordinated through the Office of the State Long Term Care Ombudsman which is housed at the Nursing Home Ombudsman Agency.
+Services of the State Long-Term Care Ombudsman program in Kentucky are coordinated through the Office of the State Long Term Care Ombudsman which is housed at the Nursing Home Ombudsman Agency.
 The Kentucky Office of the State Ombudsman program oversees 15 district programs affiliated with Area Agencies on Aging and Independent Living.

 - Identifying, investigating and resolving complaints made by or on behalf of residents;

 - Providing information to residents about long-term care services;